A Gold Star widow says Trump understood her loss

 "I'm so sorry to hear about the whole situation.
 What a horrible thing ... he's an unbelievable hero and you know all the people that served with him are saying how incredible he was ... ," Trump said.

-De Alencar said Trump had researched her husband and talked to his friends as well, and was familiar with the awards he had received.
+De Alencar said Trump had researched her husband and was familiar with the awards he had received.

 She described herself as a Democrat who does not "do politics."
 As a father himself, she said, Trump appeared to understand the magnitude of her loss.
 In the call, Trump talked about her children, especially her oldest son, who plays college football.